cryptoadvance/specter-desktop/docs/faq.md

 You should be able to view it in a browser at: 127.0.0.1:25441/ If not, see [Troubleshoot](https://github.com/cryptoadvance/specter-desktop/new/master/docs#troubleshoot)

+## *How do i verify the signatures of the binaries?*

+There is a generic video about it from kryptokids [here](https://www.youtube.com/watch?v=S257nUqs13A).
+This is for linux but it's probably also a good starting-point for doing it on other OSes.
+Heavily interested to have more specific videos to be linked here.

 ## *What types of ways can I run specter-desktop?*

 There are many ways how to run Specter: